 - Heme Iron

-Other Pieces of Evidence that Show Humans are Carnivores
+Other Evidence that Shows Humans are Carnivores

 Though we have evolved from grass, shrub, and fruit eaters, the human body in its current form is designed to eat and run on meat.
-And if we take a look back at man’s evolution, it’s easy to see how and why we have developed into carnivores.
+And if we take a look back at human evolution, it’s easy to see how and why we have developed into carnivores.

 Humans Have Small Fat Cells Like All Carnivores